 In 1987, Howard Schultz took over Starbucks, a single location coffee house in Seattle, Washington.
 Over the next 20 years, in an industry fraught with competition and against all odds, Schultz built Starbucks into a global player: the most recognized and geographically stable coffee house in the world.
 For several consecutive years in the late 1990s and into the new millennium, Starbucks was opening a new location every single workday.

 With over 16,000 locations and brand recognition that rivals Nike and Microsoft, you would have to assume there’s something pretty spectacular about their coffee.
-Reading Howard Behar’s (ex-president of Starbucks International), account of his time with the giant though, you’d hardly even realize they made coffee.
+Reading Howard Behar’s (ex-president of Starbucks International), account of his time with the giant, you’d hardly even realize they made coffee.

-Through the pages of It’s Not About The Coffee, Behar illuminates the fact that coffee has had very little to do with the companies incredible growth and sustained success over the last 22 years.
-Certainly, quality product is essential to success, but premium beans are not what Starbucks attributes to its success.
+Through the pages of It’s Not About the Coffee, Behar illuminates the fact that coffee has had very little to do with the company’s incredible growth and sustained success over the last 22 years.
+Certainly quality product is essential to success, but premium beans are not what Starbucks attributes to its success.
 For the executive staff at the most famous coffee chain on the planet, it’s all about the people.

 Battle of the Gods

 "The Greeks worshipped both Apollo, the god of reason, and Dionysus, the god of the activity of life.
 The two forces have forever been linked in a paradox: nothing happens unless you do something, yet whatever you do needs to be thoughtfully considered."